sjlewis25/Business-Automation-System/README.md

-# Business Automation System (AWS Infrastructure Project)
+# Business Automation System (3-tier Architecture)

 This project sets up secure, production-ready cloud infrastructure for a small business app using Terraform and AWS.
 It provisions the full backend environment needed to run a Python/Flask application backed by a MySQL database.